DGNNFlow: A Streaming Dataflow Architecture for Real-Time Edge-based Dynamic GNN Inference in HL-LHC Trigger Systems: Experiments and Evaluation

 \subsection{End-to-end Evaluation}

-We evaluated end-to-end (E2E) latency for DGNNFlow, CPU, and GPU.
+We evaluated E2E latency for DGNNFlow, CPU, and GPU.
 E2E latency consists of data transfer time between host and device (for DGNNFlow, GPU) and edge-based dynamic GNN inference runtime.
-Input dynamic graph construction auxiliary setup time is not included in E2E latency in all of DGNNFlow, CPU, GPU to allow for measurement of system's actual execution time.
-Fig.~\ref{fig:perf_by_batches} depicts average end-to-end latency across all batch sizes for GPU; CPU and DGNNFlow were evaluated at batch size 1.
-DGNNFlow achieves 0.283~ms per graph.
-DGNNFlow is 5.1$\times$ and 3.2$\times$ faster than CPU Baseline SW and CPU Optimized SW versions respectively.
-DGNNFlow outperforms GPU Baseline SW version up to batch size 4 by 1.6$\times$ - 6.3$\times$ and outperforms GPU Optimized SW version by 2.0$\times$ - 4.1$\times$ until it breaks even at batch size 4.
-Higher batch size reduces GPU's amortized latency, so GPU can deliver higher throughput when batching.
-However, for real-time data streaming requirement in HL-LHC trigger systems, a batch size of 1 remains the main comparison point.
+Input dynamic graph construction time is only for generation of model's input and excluded from E2E latency for all of DGNNFlow, CPU, GPU to allow for measurement of model's actual execution time.
+Fig.~\ref{fig:perf_by_batches} illustrates average E2E latency per graph for GPU at batch sizes 1 to 8 and for CPU, DGNNFlow at batch size 1.
+DGNNFlow achieves 0.36~ms per graph.
+DGNNFlow is 3.54x and 2.29x faster than CPU Baseline SW and Optimized SW versions respectively.
+DGNNFlow outperforms GPU Baseline SW version by 4.36x, 2.14x and outperforms GPU Optimized SW version by 2.59x, 1.30x for batch sizes 1 and 2 respectively.
+Higher batch size reduces GPU's average E2E latency per graph, so GPU can deliver higher throughput when batching.
+However, due to real-time, event-triggered nature of HL-LHC trigger systems, only batch size of 1 remains the main comparison point.

-Fig.~\ref{fig:perf_by_NE} shows that CPU latency increases steadily and exhibits widening gap between median and 99th percentile as graph size grows.
-GPU latency is high with small graph size but stays highly consistent with graph size growth due to better utilization of GPU's high throughput.
-Despite latency increase with growth in graph size, DGNNFlow still achieves remarkably shorter latency than both GPU and CPU.
+Fig.~\ref{fig:perf_by_NE} shows latency distribution by numbers of nodes and edges at batch size 1.
+As graph size grows, CPU latency increases steadily for both Baseline SW and Optimized SW versions.
+GPU latency is high with small graph but stays highly consistent with graph size growth due to better utilization of GPU's high-throughput capability.
+Despite increasing latency over graph size growth, DGNNFlow still achieves remarkably shorter latency than both CPU and GPU.

-We also evaluated the average power consumption for DGNNFlow, CPU, and GPU (at batch size 1) as shown in Table~\ref{table:power}.
-DGNNFlow showed significantly lower average power consumption compared to both CPU and GPU.
+We also evaluated average power consumption for FPGA system (with HBM) for DGNNFlow, CPU, and GPU (at batch size 1) as shown in Table~\ref{table:power}.
+FPGA system's power consumption (from the two power rails) is about 3.59x - 3.70x less than GPU, about 1.93x - 2.12x less than CPU, and internal FPGA power consumes only about 7.684W.

 Therefore, DGNNFlow's main strength is low-latency, low-power inference while GPU’s advantage remains throughput with batching.
-DGNNFlow provides the first pivotal step for acceleration with novel real-time edge-based dynamic GNN inference approach in HL-LHC trigger systems.
+Although the long-term goal of 12.5~µs latency has not been met yet, DGNNFlow provides the first pivotal step for acceleration with novel real-time edge-based dynamic GNN inference approach in HL-LHC trigger systems.